sgorgun/breadth-first-search-task-python/README.md

 ## Problem 1: Calculate number of connectivity components in an undirected graph

-Given the number of vertices `n` and graph edges (adjacency dictionary) `edges` for an undirected graph, write a function to caclculate the number of connectivity components.
+Given the number of vertices `n` and graph edges (adjacency dictionary) `edges` for an undirected graph, write a function to calculate the number of connectivity components.
 Vertices are enumerated from `0` to `n-1`.

 **Example 1:**